Summit Alumni Highlight — Aerial Photography With Chris Boyer

 At The Summit Workshops, something we pride ourselves in is our expansive body of alumni.
 We call them The Summit Family, a wonderful group of photographers, editors, models, and collaborators who have either taken or instructed at one of our workshops.
 Beyond generating a tight knit community across the world, the family offers an expansive network which is perhaps one of the most important tools for an up and coming photographer.

 For this month’s installment of our Summit Alumni Highlight, we sat down with workshop alumni and aerial photographer Chris Boyer.
-Chris is a full time aerial photographer at his company Kestrel Aerial, an associate fellow at the International League of Conservation Photographers, and has created an impressive and unique niche shooting images from above the clouds.
+Chris is a full time aerial photographer at his company Kestrel Aerial, and has created an impressive and unique niche shooting images from above the clouds.
 From working with ranchers, miners, archaeologists, and conservationists, Chris’s work and career offers a great example of how to build a profession off of your own passion.
 While photography is incredibly diverse and can be followed in just about any direction you want, the path isn’t always obvious.
 Chris offers an in depth perspective about how to carve a personal niche in photography and build a strong network to help foster a successful career.

 Photograph by Ryan Lunde.
 Chris boyer flies over the Powder River Badlands